Phonics and Reading Scheme

 These skills enable the pupils at Little Leigh to develop a passion towards reading, understand and read a variety of texts, acquire new knowledge and become lifelong readers.

 At Little Leigh Primary School, we endeavour to foster a love of reading from an early age.
 We ensure that reading is at the heart of the curriculum from Reception through to Year 6, allowing every child to access a variety of reading experiences including whole class shared reading, individual reading and class story times.
 Beginning in Reception, the children are immersed in a variety of texts across the curriculum, which supports their understanding of culture, vocabulary and knowledge of the world.

-For individual reading and reading at home, we use the Collins Big Cat scheme from stages 1 to 9.
-This is complemented by a quality text by an author suitable for their stage of reading development..
+Further throughout the school, we provide Big Cat Collins reading books.
+This is complimented by a quality text by an author suitable for their stage of reading development.

 Each day, there will be the opportunity to read and listen to a high quality text as a whole class.
 This may be a chapter book in KS1 and KS2, or a picture book in Reception and Year 1.
 This is a fantastic opportunity to read for pleasure, and enjoy exploring a new book together.
 The books will be selected carefully, appropriate for each age group and explore a variety of genres and authors.

 Every Monday, we have a class assembly.
 This is an opportunity to explore special days, events or topics of discussion.
 Each assembly is linked to a wonderful text, which will be shared with the class.